This butternut squash and Brussel sprouts side dish are perfect as a Thanksgiving side dish or on your fall table!

 Prep the Brussel sprouts by first trimming (remove discolored leaves and cut off the very bottom) and then cutting them in half.

-In a large bowl, combine the Brussel Sprouts, butternut squash, sea salt, and black pepper.
+In a large bowl, combine the Brussel Sprouts, butternut squash olive oil, sea salt, and black pepper.

 Assemble

-Spread the seasoned vegetables on your parchment-covered baking sheet.
-Be sure to not overcrowd your pan.
+Spread the seasoned sprouts and butternut squash on the parchment-covered sheet pan.
+Be sure to not overcrowd the pan.

 Bake

-Bake for an additional 15-20 minutes or until the vegetable are soft and starting to turn golden brown.
+Bake for an additional 15-20 minutes or until the vegetables are soft and starting to turn golden brown.

 Recipe Tips

-- Cut and trim your vegetables as evenly as possible for even baking.
+- Cut and trim the sprouts and butternut squash as evenly as possible for even baking.

-- Preheat your oven to ensure your vegetable being roasting as soon as they get in the oven.
+- Preheat the oven to ensure the vegetables are roasting as soon as they get in the oven.

 - If roasting a larger batch, spread evenly between two pans to ensure even cooking.
-Overcrowding your pan means your veggies will take longer to roast and will not brown up as well.
+Overcrowding the sheet pan means your veggies will take longer to roast and will not brown up as well.

 Common Questions

-Serve your butternut squash and Brussel sprouts alongside air fryer turkey breast or pork chops, and of course, on your holiday table.
+Serve the squash and sprouts alongside air fryer turkey breast or pork chops, and of course, on your holiday table alongside other Thanksgiving side dishes like green beans, stuffing, mashed potatoes, and sweet potatoes.

 Technically, no. Ingredients such as maple syrup, balsamic syrup, cinnamon, and the dried cranberries are all optional.
 While they do add a depth of flavor, feel free to only include the items you feel will be best enjoyed by your guests.